2giosangmitom/nightfall.nvim/README.md

 # 🌆 Nightfall.nvim

+> [!WARNING]
+> **DEPRECATED**: I am archiving this repository because I no longer use Neovim.
+Thank you to everyone who used and contributed to this project!

 _Nightfall.nvim_ is a clean and eye-friendly Neovim colorscheme designed to enhance your coding experience.
 With a minimalist aesthetic and multiple flavors, it reduces eye strain and integrates seamlessly with popular plugins, making it perfect for extended coding sessions.

 ![Stars](https://img.shields.io/github/stars/2giosangmitom/nightfall.nvim?style=for-the-badge&logo=apachespark&color=C9CBFF&logoColor=D9E0EE&labelColor=302D41)